-Trichinella spiralis and Taenia species also cause disease in humans due to consumption of infected or contaminated improperly cooked meat.
-In the case of T. spiralis there have been 337 clinical cases, including an outbreak in Argentina, a community survey in the People’s Democratic Republic of Lao (Lao PDR), and two cases in the USA, since 2010 (Conlan et al., 2014, Calcagno et al., 2014, Holzbauer et al., 2014).
+Trichinella spiralis and Taenia spp. also cause disease in humans due to consumption of infected or contaminated and improperly cooked meat.
+In the case of T. spiralis there have been 337 clinical cases, including an outbreak in Argentina, infections identified during community surveys in the People’s Democratic Republic of Lao (Lao PDR), and two cases in the USA, since 2010 (Conlan et al., 2014, Calcagno et al., 2014, Holzbauer et al., 2014).
 All cases were traced to eating raw or undercooked pork.
-In the USA the two cases were a father and son who had hunted and eaten the inadequately cooked wild boar (Holzbauer et al., 2014).
-The outbreak in Argentina was from undercooked commercially available pork (Calcagno et al., 2014), while in Lao PDR there have been a number of outbreaks over the years due to consumption of raw pork – a local delicacy (Conlan et al., 2014).
+In the USA the two cases were a father and son who had hunted and eaten inadequately cooked wild boar (Holzbauer et al., 2014).
+The outbreak in Argentina was from undercooked commercially available pork (Calcagno et al., 2014), while in Lao PDR there have been a number of outbreaks over the years due to consumption of raw pork, a local delicacy (Conlan et al., 2014).

-There are three main species which cause zoonotic taeniasis or cysticercosis, Taenia solium, T. saginata, and T. asiatica.
+There are three main Taenia spp. which cause zoonotic taeniasis or cysticercosis, namely Taenia solium, T. saginata and T. asiatica.
 Known as the beef tapeworm, T. saginata is found in bovines, while T. solium the pork tapeworm and T. asiatica infect pigs (Ale et al., 2014).
 Despite having different definitive hosts, T. asiatica is very similar genetically to T. saginata, much closer than it is to T. solium with whom it shares a common host (Bowles and McManus, 1994, Jeon et al., 2007, Gordon et al., 2015).
-To date, there have been no cases of T. asiatica infection occurring outside of Asia (Figure 3, Supplementary Table 1).
+To date, there have been no reports of T. asiatica infection occurring outside Asia (Figure 3, Supplementary Table 1).

 T. solium causes cysticercosis in humans, where ingestion of eggs or gravid proglottids of T. solium causes cysticerci to develop in body tissues, similar to the process in a porcine host.
-In contrast T. saginata and T. asiatica do not cause cysticerci to develop in humans and only cause intestinal taeniasis (adult worms in the gastrointestinal system (GIT)).
-In all species ingestion of raw or undercooked meat containing oncospheres of Taenia species results in adult worms in the intestine.
+In contrast, T. saginata and T. asiatica cysticerci do not develop in humans and only cause intestinal taeniasis (adult worms in the gastrointestinal system (GIT)).
+Ingestion of raw or undercooked meat containing cysticerci of Taenia spp. results in adult worms in the intestine.
 Poor hygiene is a key part of transmitting cysticercosis, with individuals harbouring adult T. solium worms able to autoinfect themselves by ingesting expelled eggs, or infecting others by contaminating the environment and food products.
 Neurocystercercosis (NCC) occurs when cysticerci of T. solium form in the brain of the host, causing severe neurological complications including behavioural changes (psychosis and depression) and death in some individuals (Almeida and Gurjao, 2010, de Almeida and Gurjao, 2011, Verma and Kumar, 2013, Sarangi et al., 2013) (Table 2).
-Depression is associated with NCC, as seen in 84% of NCC patients in Brazil (de Almeida and Gurjao, 2011).
-However cysticerci can occur in any tissue thus causing a range of symptoms (Figure 3, Table 2).
+Depression is associated with NCC, as has been observed in 84% of NCC patients in Brazil (de Almeida and Gurjao, 2011).
+However, cysticerci can develop in any tissue and can cause a range of symptoms (Figure 3, Table 2).
 Since 2010 there have been 81 published case reports of NCC (n=81) (Figure 3, Table 2).
-Seizures are the most common symptoms of NCC, as are headache and numbness (Table 2).
-Largely, NCC has been reported in developing countries, particularly India, with cases in Europe and the USA generally attributed to immigrants and returned travellers (Bouteille, 2014).
+Seizures are the most common symptom of NCC, together with headache and numbness (Table 2).
+Largely, NCC has been reported in developing countries, particularly India, with cases in Europe and the USA generally attributed to immigrants and returning travellers (Bouteille, 2014).